nullgemm/gog_tomb_raider_extractor/README.md

 This tool will extract data from GOG's Tomb Raider trilogy setup executable.
 Obtained files can be used with opensource engines like OpenTomb or OpenLara.

+## Dependencies
+To use this script, you need to install and configure the following packages:
+ - innoextract
+ - bchunk
+ - curl
+ - unzip
+ - cat
+ - head
+ - sudo

 ## How to use
 Run the extraction script in a terminal
 ```